VennCoder/SpoofShield/README.md

-# SpoofShield - DeepLearning Based Email Spoofing Detection for Modern Email Systems
+# SpoofShield - Deep-Learning Based Email Spoofing Detection for Modern Email Systems

 SpoofShield is a Chrome extension that detects spoofed emails in real-time directly within Gmail.
 Powered by a local AI model, it analyzes email content to classify whether a message is legit or a potential spoof.
 The extension runs seamlessly in the background, overlays results next to email subjects, and maintains a session-based history of scanned emails — all without uploading your emails to the cloud.